DCC-EX/EX-Turntable/README.md

 At any time, calibration can be performed again using the "Calibrate" (diagnostic activity 3) command, which will erase the EEPROM contents and initiate the sequence.

+Note that if homing fails and calibration has not completed successfully to store the step counts, calibration will not commence until such time as a successful homing activity has been performed.
+In this instance, once homing issues are resolved, initiate either a "Home" (2) or "Calibrate" (3) command.

 # To do/future

 There are a number of items remaining to be completed yet, as well as some extra ideas that could be implemented: